initbitx/nestjs-common-package/CONTRIBUTING.md

 ## License

-By contributing to this project, you agree that your contributions will be licensed under the project's license, which is private and proprietary to Initbit Technologies.
+By contributing to this project, you agree that your contributions will be licensed under the project's MIT license.
+See the [LICENSE](./LICENSE) file for details.

 ## Contact